amandoabreu/amandoabreu.github.io/_posts/2018-11-10-this-is-why-you-want-to-punch-me-in-the-face.markdown

 ## Why do you want to punch me?

 You probably read/heard something, and now you're wondering if I’m serious, or just mocking/trolling you.
+This makes you unsure of my intentions.

+> Is this guy a good or bad person, and can I trust him or not?

+This uncertainty makes you uncomfortable, and you get a fight or flight moment.
+The punch is obviously the fight.

-The truth is, I’m serious most of the time(and try to make it obvious when I’m just joking)
+The truth is, I’m serious most of the time(and try to make it obvious when I’m just joking), and my goal is to do only what I can to keep society from collapsing on itself(because I'm part of society, and if it collapses, I also suffer, I'm not pretending to be a selfless angel).

 > But, Amando, how can you be serious about this one thing in particular?
 Are you dumb?